jessepollak/card/README.md

 ### Translation

-To render the card with the strings in a different language, you can either pass in a `messages` object or set `$.card.messages` before initializing `card`.
-Do one or the other, not both.
+To render the card with the strings in a different language, you can pass in a `messages` object.

 ```html
 <script src="/path/to/card.js"></script>